expanduc/pyconuy/docs/api.rst

 missing_field
     This means a required field on a resource has not been set. invalid
     This means the formatting of a field is invalid.
 The documentation for that resource should be able to give you more specific information.

 If resources have custom validation errors, they will be documented with the resource.

 ----------
 HTTP Verbs
 ----------
-Where possible, this API strives to use appropriate HTTP verbs for each action, however in the current version only the POST verb will be accepted.
+Where possible, this API strives to use appropriate HTTP verbs for each action.

 POST
-    Used for creating resources, or performing custom actions (such as speaker or gender recognition).
+    Used for creating resources (none in this version), or performing custom actions (such as speaker or gender recognition).

 ----------------